C/C++ Tooling

 wit-bindgen

-can be used to generate C applications that can be compiled directly to Wasm modules using clang
+can be used to build C applications that can be compiled directly to Wasm modules using clang

 with a wasm32-wasi